Rosewater (Thompson novel): Publication history

 The novel was first published by the small press Apex Publications before being acquired by Orbit Books.

 Reception

 The novel received critical praise.
 It has been described as a genre mashup, including Africanfuturism, cyberpunk, biopunk, Afropunk, zombie-shocker, a love story; a reviewer for The Guardian praised Thompson's ability to "expertly [juggle] all his disparate elements".
-Another reviewer called it "a worthy winner" of the Arthur C. Clarke Award and stated that Thompson was one of the "leading proponents of contemporary Afrofuturism" along with authors such as N.K.
-Jemisin and Colson Whitehead.
+Another reviewer called it "a worthy winner" of the Arthur C. Clarke Award and stated that Thompson was one of the "leading proponents of contemporary Afrofuturism" along with authors such as N. K. Jemisin and Colson Whitehead.
 The novel was praised for including various references to Yoruba culture.
 A reviewer for Locus wrote that it "represent[s] yet another major contribution to the small but growing number of SF works reflecting Nigerian culture."
 Another praised the "evocative descriptions" as well as the physicality of the writing style.
 Thompson also received praise for his strong female characters.

-The novel won the inaugural 2017 Nommo Award for Best Novel and the 2019 Arthur C. Clarke Award, and, with its two sequels, was a finalist for the 2020 Hugo Award for Best Series.